 “Infrastructure, the new green economy and semiconductor plants don’t build themselves, they need people,” said Stephen E. Sandherr, the association’s chief executive officer.
 “If federal officials are so eager to build these kinds of facilities, they should be willing to invest in the people needed to build them.”

-View February 2023 state employment and and .
+View February 2023 state employment data and 1-mo rankings and 12-mo rankings.